GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/database.md

     create_app('development').run()
 ```
 1. Import the extension module where we create the database and migrations.
-2. Provide a default configuration to allow us to run migrations without specifying a configuration.
-3. Initialize SQLAlchemy with Flask app.
+2. Initialize SQLAlchemy with Flask app.
-4. Initialize Flask-Migrate with Flask app and SQLAlchemy.
+3. Initialize Flask-Migrate with Flask app and SQLAlchemy.

 ## Step 4.
 Create the Database Tables